#1 | The Real Presence of Christ in the Eucharist in the Church Fathers

 66 After this many of his disciples drew back and no longer went about with him.
 67 Jesus said to the twelve, “Will you also go away?”
 68 Simon Peter answered him, “Lord, to whom shall we go?
 You have the words of eternal life; 69 and we have believed, and have come to know, that you are the Holy One of God.”
 70 Jesus answered them, “Did I not choose you, the twelve, and one of you is a devil?”
 71 He spoke of Judas the son of Simon Iscariot, for he, one of the twelve, was to betray him.

-I have no taste for corruptible food nor for the pleasures of this life.
-I desire the bread of God, which is the flesh of Jesus Christ, who was of the seed of David; and for drink I desire his blood, which is love incorruptible.
+I have no delight in corruptible food, nor in the pleasures of this life.
+I desire the bread of God, the heavenly bread, the bread of life, which is the flesh of Jesus Christ, the Son of God, who became afterwards of the seed of David and Abraham; and I desire the drink of God, namely His blood, which is incorruptible love and eternal life.

 St. Ignatius of Antioch, Letter to the Smyrnaeans (§§6-7) (c.
 107)